sunilkateshiya/Tooli/Pods/JTAppleCalendar/README.md

 **Completed!**

-New to cocoapods?
+New to Cocoapods?
 Did the steps above fail?
 Then read on.

-If youre new to CocoaPods, simply do search on how to integrate cocoapods into your project.
-Trust me that 5-7 minuites of research will bring you much benefit.
+If you're new to CocoaPods, simply search how to integrate Cocoapods into your project.
+Trust me that 5-7 minutes of research will bring you much benefit.
 CocoaPods one of the top dependency manager for integrating 3rd party frameworks into your project.
 But in a nut-shell, here is how I did my installation with a sample project called **test**

-1. Install cocoapods.
+1. Install Cocoapods.
 2. Create a new xcode project.
 Save the name as: **test**
 3. Go to your console in the directory location where your project is located.
 4. Type and run the command: **pod init**